ChrisSantosLang/redscience/docs/source/usecases.rst

    parent and its modified clone.
 Does the modified clone outperform its parent?
 If not, are there specific events in which it does?
-   What real-world situations match the events on which the parent outperforms the clone (i.e. what is there to appreciate about the extreme personality)?
+   What real-world situations match the events on which the parent outperforms the clone (i.e. what is there to appreciate about the personality)?

-This is not a claim that science will instantly discern all wisdom, and therefore completely displace all other sources of wisdom; it is merely a claim that science can become useful to guide not only physical engineering and medicine, but also to guide social engineering, and that platforms like redscience make science as accessible as scripture.
-Where we previously turned to scripture to validate our approaches to personality, it will become more reliable to turn to platforms like redscience.
+This is not a claim that science will instantly discern all wisdom and completely displace all other sources of wisdom; it is merely a claim that science can become useful to guide not only physical engineering and medicine but also to guide social engineering, and that platforms like redscience make science as accessible as scripture.
+For example, if we previously turned to scripture to validate our approaches to personality differences, redscience will displace scripture in that function (something scientific journals have not been efficient-enough to do).

 ..
 Note:: The most comprehensive Olympics will include cooperative games (like the *Public Goods game*), alliance games (like *Risk*), deception